Atay Maghrebi: A House Guest in Targa

 Unbeknownst to me, and out of my line of sight, Carlos had passed by and overheard our conversation.

-I was later told that, in a blind panic, he had ran downstairs to find Nassima.
-In his most melodramatic voice, he'd asked, ‘What’s the one thing you told Tom not to mention?’
+I was later told that, in a blind panic, he had sprinted downstairs to find Nassima.
+In his most melodramatic manner, he'd asked, ‘What’s the one thing you told Tom not to mention?’

 ‘Politics,’ she had replied.